York engine sheds and locomotive works: York South

-The original engine sheds at York were built on the York South site and designed to service the original station which was a dead end terminus within the city walls (although there was a temporary station outside the city walls prior to this).
-As the railways developed it became apparent that this terminus was inadequate in terms of size and operational practicability; southbound trains had to reverse in from the main line necessitating additional journey time.
-In the 1870s the decision was taken to move to a new site outside the city walls and the new station (still in use in 2019) was opened.
+The original engine sheds at York were built on the York South site and designed to service the original station, which was a dead-end terminus within the city walls (although there was a temporary station outside the city walls before this).
+As the railways developed, it became apparent that this terminus was inadequate in terms of size and operational practicability; southbound trains had to reverse in from the main line, necessitating additional journey time.
+In the 1870s the decision was taken to move to a new site outside the city walls, and the new station (still in use in 2019) was opened.

-The oldest shed on site was a three-road straight shed, probably built for the Great North of England Railway in 1840/1 which remained in use until it was demolished in 1963.
-This was an originally but with a single track serving a 12-foot diameter turntable.
-Dimensions 153 feet x 54 feet.
+The oldest shed on site was a three-road straight shed, probably built for the Great North of England Railway in 1840/1, which remained in use until it was demolished in 1963.
+This was originally built with a single track serving a 12-foot diameter turntable.
+The dimensions were 153 feet × 54 feet.

 The York and North Midland Railway built a shed in this area, but this was demolished when the new station was built in 1877.
 Another four engine sheds were built in this area.
-The first two were roundhouses completed in 1849/50 and 1851/2 each with 16 stalls and 42-foot turntables.
-These were designed by the YNMR engineer in chief Thomas Cabry.
+The first two were roundhouses completed in 1849/50 and 1851/2, each with 16 stalls and 42-foot turntables.
+These were designed by the YNMR engineer-in-chief Thomas Cabry.
 One of the roundhouses was out of use by 1923 and used for wagon sheet repairs.
-Later a NER petrol engined saloon was kept there.
+Later, a NER petrol-engined saloon was kept there.
 The earlier roundhouse building was destroyed by fire in October 1921.
-The second roundhouse remained in use until 1961 although largely for stabling purposes.
+The second roundhouse remained in use until 1961, although largely for stabling purposes.
 The two roundhouses were conjoined.